Skip to content

 Defining the Destination: The “What”

-The “What” session grounded our abstract purpose in business reality.
+The What session grounded our abstract purpose in business reality.

 Second was Decision Velocity and Quality.
-We committed to driving “Better decision-making” through “Clarity” and “Commitment”.
-This manifests in tangible outputs like “Clear & committed quarterly OKRs” that don’t get changed mid-flight, ensuring our teams can execute with focus and confidence.
+Better decision-making through clarity and commitment.
+Tangible outputs like clear and committed quarterly OKRs that don’t get changed mid-flight, so teams can execute with focus.

-We have to deliver on our OKRs today while simultaneously building the new products and partnerships that will define our tomorrow.
+Looking at the wall, I saw that our role is to manage the inherent tension between stability and innovation.
+We have to deliver on OKRs today while building the new products and partnerships that define tomorrow.
+We are the stewards of that strategic balance.

 …it’s not about you… it’s about the mission and how best to accomplish it